wna-se/seek4science.github.io/_pages/faq.md

 You can find out all about the JERM and our templates built around it at [Just Enough Results Model](https://www.jermontology.org).

 ### What is ISA (Investigation - Study - Assay)
-Underpinning SEEK is the ISA infrastructure, a standard format for describing how individual experiments are aggregated into wider studies and investigations.
+Underpinning FAIRDOM-SEEK is the ISA infrastructure, a standard format for describing how individual experiments are aggregated into wider studies and investigations.

 * Investigations are high level descriptions of the research carried out by a particular project.
 They typically reflect the general aims of the project, for example, carbon metabolism or anaerobic/aerobic transitions.
 * A Study is a series of experiments (or assays) which can be combined to answer a particular biological question.
 These experiments might be a series of the same type of assay (for example, microarrays for different conditions), or they may be a collection of different types of assay (e.g. a combination of array and mass spec measurements).
 * An Assay describes a particular experiment.
 It allows you to associate data files, SOPs and models together as well as describing the type of assay and any technology required to perform the experiment.
 More about ISA here [http://isacommons.org/](http://isacommons.org/)

-### What are the advantages of sharing in SEEK over publication?
+### What are the advantages of sharing in FAIRDOM-SEEK over publication?
-SEEK is a platform that allows data sharing through the full lifecycle of a project, and across projects.
+FAIRDOM-SEEK is a platform that allows data sharing through the full lifecycle of a project, and across projects.
 It allows you to catalogue your data during the early stages of creation, share with other members of your project when needed, and make public on publication or when suitable.
 This allows you to catalogue all of your data in one place, and share easily with relevant parties.
 Moreover, SEEK provides you bundle of tools to analyse the data, simulate the models, view the document directly

 ### What are the advantages of making my data open?
 Sharing your data allows others to access and use it in ways you may not.
 This maximises the feasible contributions you and your data can make to the science community.

-### How do I enter my data into SEEK?
+### How do I enter my data into FAIRDOM-SEEK?
 To add data to your profile click on the “create” button in the top left corner of the screen.
 From there you can select the type of data you want to upload and then submit it in a suitable format upon request.

-### Are the data I upload kept in SEEK?
+### Are the data I upload kept in FAIRDOM-SEEK?
-Yes, the data uploaded into SEEK are kept in SEEK.
+Yes, the data uploaded into FAIRDOM-SEEK are kept in FAIRDOM-SEEK.
 Where the data are stored elsewhere (e.g. a publication) a description of the data and a link can be used.
 In this instance, the actual data are not stored in SEEK.

-### Can I only include data from projects associated with SEEK?
+### Can I only include data from projects associated with FAIRDOM-SEEK?
-When you sign up to SEEK, your profile will be associated with relevant projects.
+When you sign up to FAIRDOM-SEEK, your profile will be associated with relevant projects.
 All data have to be linked to a person and project, therefore only data relevant to specific projects can be uploaded.

 ### What if my data changes?
-If data changes slightly you can upload a new version of the data to the same entry within SEEK.
+If data changes slightly you can upload a new version of the data to the same entry within FAIRDOM-SEEK.
 Visitors to that entry will automatically be presented with the newer version.
 If you wish to, and have the correct permissions, you can delete data.If they are associated with other assets or assays, you may first have to remove the associations, otherwise you will be unable to delete it.

-### Can I view all data uploaded to SEEK?
+### Can I view all data uploaded to FAIRDOM-SEEK?
 No. You will only be able to see data that is shared with you, this includes

 * your own private data